-This article describes learning from XING on how to scale mobile development such that as many teams as necessary can contribute to the development of mobile apps (on both iOS and Android platforms) and at the same time keep the apps consistent, stable and shiny.
-It summarizes the key decisions and structural changes they made in order to enable scaling mobile from 2 to 10 teams.
+This article describes learning from XING on how to scale mobile development from 2 to 10 teams, It summarizes all key decisions and structural changes they made in order to enable the scaling.
+1

-There are various types of subscriptions: recurring, non-recurring, free-trial periods, various billing cycles and any possible billing variation one can imagine.
-But with lack of information online, you might discover that mobile subscriptions behave differently from what you expected.
-This article will make your life somewhat easier when addressing an in-app subscriptions implementation.
+There are various types of subscriptions: recurring, non-recurring, free-trial periods, various billing cycles, ....
+This article will make your life easier when addressing in-app subscriptions.

 This series focuses on several African projects that are leveraging existing mobile technology to have a significant impact on people's lives.